mrmay-dev/OwnTags/README.md

 #### Settings

-Add your iTunes password, MQTT broker details and OwnTracks topics to the `settings.toml` file.
+Add your Apple/iTunes password, MQTT broker details and OwnTracks topics to the `settings.toml` file.

+Additionally, create a `[tag_options.prefix]` block for each of your keys.
+Notably, each key should have:

+- a unique prefix name for each.
+This prefix goes in the block title (`[tag_options.prefix name here]`) AND `tag_name = "prefix name here"`.
+- assign a unique `timestamp` for each key.
+It should be any Unix/Posix date in the past.
+Using numbers starting '1000000001' is convenient.

 ```toml
 # -- INSTRUCTIONS --